Congress acts to limit Trump on military action in Iran

 The House gave final legislative approval to the measure Wednesday, 227-186, sending it to Trump.
 The president has promised to veto the war powers resolution, warning that if his “hands were tied, Iran would have a field day.”

-The resolution, sponsored Sen. Tim Kaine, D-Va., declares that Trump must win approval from Congress before engaging in further military action against Iran.
+The resolution, sponsored by Sen. Tim Kaine, D-Va., declares that Trump must win approval from Congress before engaging in further military action against Iran.
 Kaine and other supporters say the measure is not about Trump or even the presidency, but instead is an important reassertion of congressional power to declare war.

 Six Republicans joined 220 Democrats and independent Rep. Justin Amash of Michigan to support the measure.
 Six Democrats and 180 Republicans opposed it.
 In the Senate last month, eight Republicans backed the resolution.